Evarmedia/cozycove-fullstack/README.md

 # cozycove-node
-this is a test backend for cozycove ecom using in nodejs express, and mongodb
+A Complete Ecommerce Store having a Frontend, backend and admin panel.